 Within the first year of his project, Lee established a visible presence across two townships, Nutley and Belleville.
 For his long term goal, he intends to expand his project by linking arms with other local community advocates and organizations in order to eventually form a “Watch” – a unified network of interconnected watchdog groups sharing resources – in each of the 22 municipalities in Essex County.

-Lee has been featured twice on News 12’s popular “Kane In Your Corner” series for his investigative journalism that helped uncover a $4 million deficit being hidden by the Belleville Board of Education, and for exposing a USB flash drive scandal involving a sitting Belleville Councilman.
+Lee has been featured multiple times on News 12’s popular “Kane In Your Corner” series for his investigative journalism that helped uncover a $4 million deficit being hidden by the Belleville Board of Education, and for exposing a USB flash drive scandal involving a sitting Belleville Councilman.

-To date, issue campaigns undertaken by The Watch have been featured five times on News 12 New Jersey.
+To date, issue campaigns undertaken by The Watch have been featured six times on News 12 New Jersey.

 Lee is a former securities trader and has been a professional IT business consultant for over 15 years, specializing in information security and project management.
 He is also a lifelong aviation enthusiast and occasional skydiver.